 When DG issued Eugene Jochum's Mozart "Jupiter" Symphony on LP in 1973, it went straight to the top of every critic's list of recommendations and stayed there for years.
 What's more, it's coupled with probably the best Schubert "Unfinished" Symphony ever recorded, making it a must-buy.
 Yet as of this writing DG have never released it on CD in America.
 Astonishing.
 If you're interested, the disc is available from Germany (in a lovely little Digipak that duplicates in miniature the original album cover).

 Here's another major studio oversight.
-Michael Rabin's performance of Paganini's Violin Concerto is the liveliest, peppiest, zippiest, most-frolicsome you'll find anywhere, yet EMI offer it only in a big box set of Rabin's work, not as a single disc.
-If you want it in a two-disc set, though, you'll find it on a French EMI import.
+Michael Rabin's performance of Paganini's Violin Concerto is the liveliest, peppiest, zippiest, most-frolicsome you'll find anywhere, yet EMI (now Warner Classics) offer it only in a big box set of Rabin's work, not as a single disc.
+If you want it otherwise, you'll find it on a two-disc French EMI import and on a single disc from EMI Japan.

 Puccini: La Boheme (Freni, Pavarotti; Karajan, Berlin Philharmonic O.) Decca